 Remain Calm in the Presence of Your Children

-Understand the Social Strains Particularly in Teens
+Understand the Social Strains – Particularly in Teens

 Children of all ages, just like adults, are highly social beings.
 They are accustomed to meeting face to face with their friends and classmates.
 Having these interactions abruptly terminated is a culture shock for them.
-This hits teenagers particularly hard because their primary relationships are more peer oriented rather than parental.
+This hits teenagers particularly hard because their primary relationships are more peer rather than parental oriented.
 Accept that your teenager may not be pleased with staying home and the extended, and possibly uninterrupted, parental company that goes with it.
 They may require extra patience more so than younger children.
 Fortunately our digital age allows video communications with relative ease.
 Most smartphones have at least one app that allows for concurrent audio and video transmissions.
 It may be a benefit to allow your children extra time to text and Facetime schoolmates and other friends.
 This keeps their social connections active.

 Expert Divorce Lawyers in Las Vegas for You